Explore

 Plausible

 Plausible is a privacy-first web analytics tool.
-It tracks page views, referrers, countries, and basic custom events without cookies or GDPR consent banners.
+It tracks page views, referrers, and basic custom events without cookies or GDPR consent banners.

 PostHog

-PostHog is an open-source product analytics platform — think Mixpanel but self-hostable and with a generous free tier on the cloud version.
-It tracks events, builds funnels, creates user cohorts, and offers session recording.
+PostHog is an open-source product analytics platform — think Mixpanel with a generous free tier and session recording.
+It tracks events, builds funnels, creates user cohorts.

 Pricing: Free up to 1M events/month on the cloud version.
-Self-hosted is free indefinitely.

 Mixpanel